-In this free lesson from TCI, students watch/listen to Dr. King’s “I Have a Dream” speech and answer questions.
+In this bonus lesson from TCI, students watch/listen to Dr. King’s “I Have a Dream” speech and answer questions.
 In a Social Studies Skill Builder, students are assigned an excerpt from the speech.
 Pairs work together to find an image to showcase that depicts progress (or lack of) towards that dream.
 Pairs then travel to see all the excerpts and images created.
-In a whole class debrief using a human spectrum, students evaluate the total level of progress.
-Individually, students then create a photo collage which brings to life one of the excerpts.
+In a whole-class debrief using a human spectrum, students evaluate the total level of progress.
+Individually, students then create a photo collage that brings to life one of the excerpts.

 Students can connect with King by understanding their own beliefs, and realizing that they share beliefs with King.
 Starting a daily classroom journal in January is a great way to get students to understand how this works.
 Each day, put up a journal topic that demonstrates a belief of King’s in a way that students can relate.
 For example, you can ask students how they can work out a disagreement with somebody without getting into a fight.
 Once they are done, you can share King’s methods and ask them how their solutions share the same approaches as King’s.

 Keeping Society Peaceful

 One of King’s lessons was to use peaceful approaches to implement change.
 Bring in blank pieces of paper and ask students to create a peace sign on the circle.
 Then, ask students to think about how they can make the world a more peaceful place and write out their answers.
 Then, you can discuss with your students what they wrote, and how their peaceful contributions relate to King’s ideals.